StarPlayrX/bigmac/README.md

 To those who may be having problems using BigMac, I understand your frustration.
 A new install system does have a learning curve and Big Sur can present problems.
-I am working hard to test the latest RC2 candidate from Apple and I'll let you know if we find any problems installing and will offer any tips that I have.
+I am working hard to test the latest RC2 candidate from  and I'll let you know if we find any problems installing and will offer any tips that I have.

 I am looking forward to assisting you further and thanks for using BigMac.